 Here, the \emph{discrete stochastic cost} is given by

-Using the stochastic cost we have by a substitution that
+Using the stochastic cost, we have by a substitution that

-Figure~\ref{MSE} shows $y_0\mapsto\mathrm{MSE}(y_0)$ and $y_0\mapsto J_0^{h,y_0}$ for two different Linear-Quadratic (LQ) control problems, a one-dimensional and a two-dimensional.
+Figure~\ref{MSE} shows $y_0\mapsto\mathrm{MSE}(y_0)$ and $y_0\mapsto J_0^{h,y_0}$ for two different Linear-Quadratic (LQ) control problems respectively, a one-dimensional and a two-dimensional problem.
 The left figure shows that there is a minimum of $\mathrm{MSE}$ at the correct $Y_0$ and for this problem the method converges.
-For the right figure it is clear that there is no minimum of $\mathrm{MSE}$ around $Y_0$, or anywhere in the range.
-When $y_0$ and $\zeta$ are jointly optimized the method has no chance to converge for this problem.
-When searching for example problems we have found no multi-dimensional LQ-problem that converges.
+For the right figure, it is clear that there is no minimum of $\mathrm{MSE}$ around $Y_0$, or anywhere in the range.
+When $y_0$ and $\zeta$ are jointly optimized, the method has no chance to converge for this problem.

-Both problems considered in this section are of the form \eqref{LQR_md} with parameters as in Section~\ref{del} for the two-dimensional problem and $A=B=C=R_x=R_u=G=1$ and $\sigma=0.5$ for the one-dimensional problem.
+Both problems considered in this section are of the form \eqref{FBSDE_LQG} with parameters as in Section~\ref{del} for the two-dimensional problem and $A=B=C=R_x=R_u=G=1$ and $\sigma=0.5$ for the one-dimensional problem.